Bone Scan

 How do I prepare for a bone scan?

-How is the bone scan done?
+How is a bone scan done?

 An intravenous line (IV, into a vein) is placed, and the radioactive substance (usually Technitium-99m-MDP) is given.
 This is called the tracer.